The best Sony camera in 2024 for vlogging, filmmaking and photography

 -

-How do you better one of the best cameras of all time?
+How do you better one of the best mirrorless cameras of all time?
 Well, that was the question that Sony had to answer with the A7 IV.
-The Sony A7 III was a force to be reckoned with, pushing camera technology ahead for the time and leaving everyone else playing catchup – and why the A7 III is still included on this list.
+The Sony A7 III was a force to be reckoned with, pushing camera technology ahead of anything else at the time and leaving every other brand to play catchup – one of the many reasons why I have still included the Sony A7 III on this list.

-The Sony A7 IV doesn't have any one particular focus, instead offering a jack-of-all-trades camera, leaving Sony's 'R' models to add resolution and the 'S' models to add speed/sensitivity.
-However, this means that the A7 IV is the perfect camera for a huge variety of creators who don't specialize in one area and instead want a camera that is just at home shooting a landscape as a portrait, or hybrid shooters who value high-resolution stills as much as quality 4K video.
+The A7 IV is still the perfect jack-of-all-trades camera for a huge variety of creators who don't specialize in one area and instead want a camera that is just at home shooting a landscape as a portrait, or hybrid shooters who value high-resolution stills as much as quality 4K video.
+Although due to its higher price, and features, it is less accessible than before, and now it's a much closer field with other brands.

 Read more: Sony A7 IV review